-Recently there has been increased focus on environmental protection and social responsibility initiatives.
-We may be required or choose to implement various standards or processes due to the adoption of rules or regulations that result from these initiatives, such as the recently adopted United States rules on the disclosure of the use of "conflict minerals."
-Our customers may also require us to implement environmental or social responsibility procedures or standards before they will continue to do business with us or order new products from us.
-Our adoption of these procedures or standards could be costly, and our failure to adopt these standards or procedures could result in the loss of business, fines or other costs.
+Recently there has been increased focus on environmental protection and social responsibility initiatives, which are subject to change, can be unpredictable, and may be difficult for us to comply with, given the complexity of our supply chain and our significant outsourced manufacturing.
+We are required to implement various standards or processes due to the adoption of rules or regulations that result from these initiatives, such as the SEC rules on the disclosure of the use of "conflict minerals."
+If we are unable to comply, or are make to cause our suppliers or contract manufacturers to comply, with such standards or processes, customers may stop purchasing from us, which could adversely affect our sales and results of operations.